With AAPI Heritage month upon us, this post recognizes the challenges this group has overcome to help make basic fundamental rights available for all.

-In an era where anti-Chinese cartoons appeared daily in newspapers and repercussions from local police were all but certain, business-owner Lee Yick continued to run his business and was subsequently fined and imprisoned.
+In an era where anti-Chinese cartoons appeared daily in newspapers and repercussions from local police were common, business-owner Lee Yick continued to run his business and was subsequently fined and imprisoned.
 He successfully sued the city for discrimination in denying him and the Chinese community permits to operate, creating a legal precedent for anti-discrimination and fair treatment under the Fourteenth Amendment.
 The landmark Yick Wo case, which has been cited by the Supreme Court over 150 times, has become the higher court’s long-standing basis regarding “interracial marriage, segregated schools, segregation in housing, voting rights, disability rights, gender discrimination, and most recently in recognizing gay marriage.”

 Fred Korematsu with Rosa Parks.
 Photo by Shirley Nakao.
 Korematsu Institute.
 Date unknown.

 Despite this legal precedent, more than 120,000 individuals of Japanese ancestry, 62% of which were U.S. citizens, were forcibly removed from their homes and interned in camps across California and the Western United States following the bombing of Pearl Harbor.
-Many lost their land, property, and livelihood, which they could not even recover after the War.
+Many lost their land, property, and livelihood, which they could not recover after the War.
 Fred Korematsu opposed the blanket suspicion, defamation, and internment of Japanese-Americans.
-Korematsu made his case to the U.S. Court of Appeals and the Supreme Court but was nevertheless convicted for refusing the internment order.
-His wartime struggle finally began to bear fruit in 1976 when President Gerald Ford formally apologized for Japanese internment during World War II.
+Korematsu made his case to the U.S. Court of Appeals and the Supreme Court but was convicted for refusing the internment order.
+His wartime struggle began to bear fruit in 1976 when President Gerald Ford formally apologized for Japanese internment during World War II.
 Korematsu was further vindicated in 1983 when the U.S. District Court in San Francisco lifted his conviction.
 He was honored in 1998 with the Presidential Medal of Freedom, joining a long list of civil rights leaders from Rosa Parks to Martin Luther King Jr.